Guidelines Home | v3.2r02 | v3.1 | v3.0 | v2.2 | Training | Documents | Previous Versions

 1. Inherently non-emitting sources: Products that are inherently non-emitting sources of volatile organic compounds (VOCs) (stone, ceramic, powder-coated metals, plated or anodized metal, glass, concrete, clay brick, and unfinished or untreated solid wood flooring) are considered fully compliant without any VOC emissions testing if they do not include integral organic-based surface coatings, binders, or sealants.

 2. Salvaged and reused architectural millwork more than one year old at the time of occupancy is considered compliant, provided it meets the requirements for any site-applied paints, coatings, adhesives, and sealants.
-Newly installed finishes and components are not exempt from I.2A or I.2B.
+Newly installed finishes and components are not exempt from I.1A or I.1B.

 3. Product types with two or fewer compliant manufacturers available from the combination of all databases listed below at the point of product selection are exempt from this requirement.2